Efficient time-series prediction on NISQ devices via time-delayed quantum extreme learning machine: Standard deviation of NMSE over repeated trials

 \section{Standard deviation of NMSE over repeated trials}

-In this appendix, we quantify the variability of the NMSE values reported in \Cref{tab:2} by evaluating the standard deviation over independent trials.
+In this appendix, we quantify the variability of the NMSE values reported in \Cref{tab:2} of the main text by evaluating the standard deviation over independent trials.
 The standard deviation of the NMSE is calculated as

 where $\mathrm{NMSE}_i$ denotes the NMSE obtained in the $i$th independent trials, $\overline{\mathrm{NMSE}}$ is the mean NMSE over $N$ trial, and $N=10$. \Cref{tab:3} summarizes the standard deviation of the NMSE values evaluated over independent trials.
 In particular, for the experimental results obtained on quantum hardware, TD-QELM exhibits smaller standard deviations than QRC, indicating more stable and invariant prediction performance with respect to variations in the initial conditions.